routingblog/arbitration/content/docs/problems.md

 - "by far the most effective" tool to undermine class actions has been "arbitration provisions expressly waiving the right to any collective adjudication" [^gilles1]

-- Most arbitration agreements do not require reasoned or even written opinions, punitive damages, or other remedial possibilities [^galanterhaves1]
+- Many contracts attempt to eliminate punitive damages, or other remedial possibilities. [^galanterhaves1] While such contracts may be invalid, most arbitrators will not go beyond their purported limited authority.

 - By avoiding class actions companies can also avoid <abbr title="Federal Rules of Civil Procedure">FRCP</abbr> §23(b)(2) injuctive relief.
 That is, they could avoid judicial orders to stop their behavior generally instead merely in specific cases.